hamptonpieryc/website/content/docs/club-rules.md

 annually and shall thereafter cause the same to be exhibited in the Club’s premises at least fourteen days before the date of the Financial General Meeting(FGM); and administer such insurance policy or policies as may be needed fully to protect the interests of the Club, its Executive Officers and its members.
-They shall ensure that where monies are made available to the Committee or Sub-Committees, the monies are correctly accounted for.
+They shall ensure that where monies are made available to the GMC or Subcommittees, the monies are correctly accounted for.

 **5.2.6** Honorary Sailing Secretary(Sailing Secretary): The Sailing Secretary shall attend to all maters and correspondence relating to sailing, races and fixtures and keep all records relating thereto and to